SURFscz/SBS/README.md

 ### [Testing](#testing)

-To run all Python tests:
+To run all Python tests and validate syntax / formatting:
 ```
 pytest server/test
+flake8 ./server/
 ```
 To generate coverage reports:
 ```